BisanzLab/LabGuides/GettingStarted.md

 ## Send your photo and bio for the lab website

 - [ ] Send a picture and brief bio for the lab website
-- [ ] If you need a picture taken email David dmb385 [at] psu.edu to request a time for him to snap a pick.

 ## Required Training